Dick Armey

 Richard Keith Armey (/ˈɑrmi/; born July 7, 1940) is an American economist and politician.
-He was a U.S. Representative from Texas's (1985–2003) and House Majority Leader (1995–2003).
+He was a U.S. representative from Texas's (1985–2003) and House majority leader (1995–2003).
 He was one of the engineers of the "Republican Revolution" of the 1990s, in which Republicans were elected to majorities of both houses of Congress for the first time in four decades.
 Armey was one of the chief authors of the Contract with America.
 Armey is also an author and former economics professor.
 After his retirement from Congress, he has worked as a consultant, advisor, and lobbyist.

 Early life, education and career

 Armey was born on July 7, 1940, in the farming town of Cando, North Dakota, the son of Marion (née Gutschlag) and Glenn Armey.
 He grew up in a rural area.
 He graduated from Jamestown College with a Bachelor of Arts and then received a Master of Arts from the University of North Dakota and a PhD in economics from the University of Oklahoma.
 Armey is a member of the Pi Kappa Alpha fraternity.

 Armey served on the economics faculty at the University of Montana from 1964 to 1965.
 He was an assistant professor of economics at West Texas State (now West Texas A&M University) from 1967 to 1968, at Austin College from 1968 to 1972, and at North Texas State (now the University of North Texas) from 1972 to 1977.
 He served as chairman of the economics department at North Texas State University from 1977 to 1983.

 Armey has been married twice.
-His first marriage ended in divorce, but resulted in three children.
-Even though she called off the wedding three times, he married his second wife, Susan Armey, who already had two children.
+His first marriage resulted in three children; it ended in divorce.
+He married his second wife, Susan Armey, who already had two children, even though she called off the marriage three times.